 ABOUT THE MISSION:

-The seeds of the ministry began back in 1968 when Steve Cate first took his family to Indonesia.
-Steve selected Medan as his original field of operations.
-A congregation was soon started in Medan and with the help of other missionaries who began arriving, other congregations were started in cities and villages in the North Sumatra province.
-In 1971, Steve was asked to move to Jakarta and continue the work of others who had since returned to the United States.
-In 1974, Steve accompanied a Christian in North Sumatra on a visit to the island of Nias.
-Two congregations were started as a result of this visit and other missionaries have helped the work on the island to continue to grow and prosper.
+The seeds of the ministry of Jochebed's Hope began back in 1968 when Steve Cate first took his family to Indonesia.
+The family originally lived in Medan on the island of Sumatra where a church was soon established.
+With the help of other arriving missionaries more congregations were established in cities and villages in the North Sumatra province.
+In 1971 Steve was asked to move to the capital city of Jakarta to continue the work of others who had returned home.
+In 1974 a young man asked Steve to accompany him to his childhood home on the island of Nias.
+As a result of those visits villagers accepted the Gospel and established two churches in nearby villages.
+Today, there are many churches on the island, and while Indonesia is the largest Muslim country in the world, the island of Nias is predominately Christian.

 HOW YOU CAN GET INVOLVED: